jonegil/gui-with-gio/egg_timer/07_progressbar.md

 ## Comments

 By combining all these building blocks we now have a stateful program we can control with ease.
 The user interface tells us when something happens, and the rest of the program uses that to take care of business.
-We had to pull a few tricks out of the bag, including both a `channel` and a `select`.
-Now that we have those tools in our belt, we will be well equipped to add some custom graphics in the next chapter.
+We had to pull a few tricks out of the bag, including creating, writing and listening to a `channel`.
+Now that we're true tricksters, let's add some custom graphics in the next chapter.

 ---